-2. For the safekeeping of the fund's assets, the handling of the investment fund's payment transactions and performance of the other tasks of the custodian bank listed under § 4, the custodian bank shall charge the investment fund an annual commission not exceeding 0.15% of the net asset value of the investment fund, to be charged to the fund's assets on a pro rata basis every time the net asset value is calculated.
-This custodian bank fee shall be charged to the investment fund at the beginning of each month on the basis of the investment fund's average net assets in the preceding month.
+For the tasks of the custodian bank, such as the safekeeping of the assets of the investment fund, the handling of payment transactions and the other tasks listed in § 4, the custodian bank will charge an annual commission of a maximum of 0.10% of the fund's net asset value, which will be charged pro rata temporis to the fund's assets each time the net asset value is calculated and paid out quarterly.

-The rate of the custodian bank fee actually charged is stated in the annual and semi-annual reports.

-3. In addition, the fund management company draws a "performance fee" amounting to a maximum of 10% of the outperformance of 5% p.a. ("hurdle rate"), calculated on the net asset value of the relevant assets of a unit class.
+- The rates effectively applied in each case within the limits of the maximum commissions under prov.
+1 are shown in the annual and semi-annual reports and can be obtained from the fund management company at any time. - In addition, the fund management company draws a "performance fee" amounting to a maximum of 10% of the outperformance of 5% p.a. ("hurdle rate"), calculated on the net asset value of the relevant assets of a unit class.
 The performance fee is calculated daily and, where due, is paid out from the assets of the corresponding unit class at the end of the corresponding quarter (March, June, September, December).
 If a performance fee is due on a particular day of an accounting year, the net asset value per share (prior to the deduction of the performance fee) forms the basis for the calculation of the performance fee on the following day.
 The performance fee is calculated separately in each case for unit classes with different commission rates for different unit values.

 The performance fee is subject to what is known as a "high water mark".
 Declines in value in relation to the initial issue price, the net asset value at the beginning of an accounting year, and the peak value forming the basis for a performance fee calculation must be made good before another performance fee is payable.
 The claim to the performance fee only arises if the net asset value per unit of the corresponding unit class lies above both the minimum net asset value per unit produced by the hurdle rate and the high water mark.
 The performance fee is calculated on the proportion of the net asset value (prior to performance fee) that exceeds the higher of (a) a high water mark and (b) the minimum net asset value per unit of a unit class.
 The hurdle rate refers to an accounting year in each case.
-A simple case of underperformance in an accounting years.
+A simple case of underperformance in an accounting year without any loss in value does not need to be offset in following years.
 At the start of the year, the high water mark always forms the basis for the calculation of the minimum net asset value.